underwateroverlander/Docker-NNM/Readme.md

     cd <folder where saved>
     python3 nnm.py

 You will be prompted to press enter and input an activation code.
-The full installation should be completed within 3 minutes of launch, and you can access the container once it's up using command "docker exec -it nnm-labbox /bin/bash" from within your terminal to drop in as root.
+The full installation should be completed within 3 minutes of launch, and you can access the container once it's up using command "docker exec -it nnm-local /bin/bash" from within your terminal to drop in as root.

 The GUI can be accessed at https://localhost:8835 from your browser. admin:password